 1490 | Tempera on panel | Kelvingrove Art Gallery and Museum (Glasgow)

-This painting by Botticelli presents a variant of the Annunciation where the virgin mary is reading, and the angel appears to bring the news that she is pregnant with the child of God.
-We think that Botticelli took inspiration in this painting from Verrochio, who was Leonardo da Vinci’s teacher.
-However, this motive of mary and the angel was likely something he learned from his master Fra Filippo, who also created an annunciation with this same style.
+We think Botticelli took inspiration for this painting from Verrochio, who was Leonardo da Vinci’s teacher.
+However, this motif of Mary and the angel was likely something he learned from his master Fra Filippo, who also created an annunciation with this same style.

-Finally, the most striking part about this painting is the use of architectural features to frame the narrative.
-You can see this in the position of the columns, the arches, and the flooring creating a very interesting perspective and giving the impression this could be a real building.
-The Annunciation has been one of the most common religious Christian art motives since the middle ages.
-Almost every single grandmaster has a piece of the Annunciation.
-So we can understand this piece as one of the stepping stones in Botticelli’s artistic career.
+The most striking element of this painting is the use of architectural features to frame the narrative.
+You can see this in the position of the columns, the arches, and the flooring, which create a very interesting perspective and give the impression that this could be a real building.

 He also created other versions of the Annunciation.
-And you can see one of these, the Cestello Annunciation which is a more simplified composition at the Uffizi (Florence), and another one in the Metropolitan in New York.
+And you can see one of these, the Cestello Annunciation, which is a more simplified composition, at the Uffizi (Florence), and another one in the Metropolitan in New York.

 9. Callumny of Apelles